 …

 The size of the EHT MU Exclusive Beamforming Report field depends on the values in the EHT MIMO Control field.
-The EHT MU Exclusive Beamforming Report field contains EHT MU Exclusive Beamforming Report information or successive (possibly zero-length) portions thereof in the case of segmented EHT compressed beamforming/CQI report (see 35.7.4 (Rules for generating segmented feedback)).
-EHT MU Exclusive Beamforming Report information is included in the EHT compressed beamforming/CQI report (in addition to EHT Compressed Beamforming Report information) if the Feedback Type subfield in the EHT MIMO Control field indicates MU.
+The EHT MU Exclusive Beamforming Report field contains EHT MU Exclusive Beamforming Report information.
+The EHT MU Exclusive Beamforming Report field is included in the EHT Compressed Beamforming/CQI Report field (9.4.1.77a) (in addition to the EHT Compressed Beamforming Report field) if the Feedback Type subfield in the EHT MIMO Control field indicates MU, and is not included otherwise.

 Instruction to TGbe Editor: Update 11be D5.01 P204L33 as shown below.